sagemathinc/cocalc/src/doc/design_overview/overview.rst

 Node.js (often referred to as just "Node").
 But in short, it is a stand-alone JavaScript runtime that can run on a server.
-It includes an HTTP server and various I/O primitives that have been designed from the groud up for event-driven asynchronous I/O.  Because it uses JavaScript it has been meteorically popular in the web development world because it allows developers to write both their front-end and back-end code in JavaScript, and even share library code between the front- and back-ends.
+It includes an HTTP server and various I/O primitives that have been designed from the ground up for event-driven asynchronous I/O.  Because it uses JavaScript it has been meteorically popular in the web development world because it allows developers to write both their front-end and back-end code in JavaScript, and even share library code between the front- and back-ends.
 This also